Skip to content

 • Does this support cross-project resource optimization and scenario planning?

-• Is there a proven migration path from Project Online with our data intact?
+• Is there a proven online migration path from Project Online with our data intact?

-• Will this platform grow with us as we adopt AI-enabled portfolio management?
+• Will this platform grow with us as we adopt AI-enabled project management?

 Ready to explore Cora PPM?